 Step 4: Secure with pins.
 Finish with a lot of hairspray.

 Ever tried to put a sock bun into curly hair?
 Bet you regretted that decision.
 Turns out curly girls have enough natural volume to create this look, sans spongy accessory.
 But you will need bobbypins.
 Obviously.
 I used 45.
-Where do they even go you guys?

 Step 1: Create a slicked back ponytail, to get the edges extra smooth, mist the back of a comb with hair spray, and smooth it over your hair.